llm-bible/llm-bible.github.io/_publications/chen2023understanding.markdown

 bibkey: chen2023understanding
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.09579"}
-tags: ['Security', 'Training Techniques', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Security', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 Recent advances in natural language processing and machine learning have led to the development of chatbot models, such as ChatGPT, that can engage in